 The Commission on Ministry (COM) helps you through the journey of discernment.
 Discernment is the investigation of the question, “What is God calling me to?”
 The COM uses a process of discernment designed to help you discover where God wants you to be.
 It provides a clear, step-by-step path that works to unveil your gifts as a person of faith.
 Discernment is not simply a path to ordained ministry; it is an active process of engaging the community of God to discover your call.

 Members of the COM are appointed by the bishop for staggered, three-year terms.
 These leaders are intentionally appointed to provide a balanced and dynamic group and will help guide you through the work of self-discovery in ministry.

 To learn more about becoming a clergy person or developing yourself through discernment, contact the Commission on Ministry at email@example.com.

-The Episcopal Diocese of San Diego offers a step-by-step training to enliven the gift of evangelism in you, a layperson.
-The Lay Evangelist License recognizes, encourages, and empowers you as a gifted leader of our Church, and helps enable you to do the work of equipping saints for the work of ministry.
+The Episcopal Diocese of San Diego offers a step-by-step training to enliven the gifts in you, a layperson.
+Lay Licensing recognizes, encourages, and empowers you as a gifted leader of our Church, and helps enable you to do the work of equipping saints for the work of ministry.

-To find out more about the Lay Evangelist Licensing process click here.
+To find out more about the Lay Licensing process click here.